Chester Photographic Survey

 The origins of the Chester Photographic Survey date back to the early 1960s, when The Civic Trust, together with Chester Library, recognised the need to record the changing face of Chester.
 Like many towns and cities in the 60s, development, regeneration and change were seen as the only way forward for Chester.
 This resulted in many of the old buildings, streets and houses being knocked down to make way for the Inner Ring Road, several shopping precincts, housing estates and high rise buildings.

-The Survey can currently only be accessed at Chester History & Heritage.
+The Survey can currently only be accessed at The History Hub @ The Grosvenor Museum.
 Copies of all the photographs are available to order at £2.50 or £5 each, depending on size.
-Contact Chester History and Heritage on 01244 972210 or email@example.com for more information.
+Contact The History Hub on 01244 972115 or email@example.com for more information.